CPSC 525: Course Projects

 Instructor: David Lowe

-January-April 2012.
+January-April 2014.

 A major course requirement for CPSC 525 will be a multi-stage project, with the following deadlines:

-Wednesday, March 7: Project proposal.
+Tuesday, March 4: Project proposal.
 Write a review of the literature relevant to your topic, describe the initial progress that has been made, and outline plans for completion.
 The length should be no longer than 4 pages.
 The proposal should be written in the usual form of scientific presentation, including abstract, introduction, previous work, research plans, and references.

-Monday, April 23: Final report.
+Monday, April 28: Final report.
 Hand in the final project report, which may include material from the progress report.
 The length should be no more than 8 pages and should be similar in organization to a conference paper.
 In addition, the final report should contain a listing of any source code that was written (not part of the page limit).

 Project Ideas

 The purpose of the project is to gain in-depth knowledge of some aspect of the computer vision field and to gain experience with using the primary research literature and doing research.
-Projects will usually involve some implementation or experimentation as well as a review of the related literature and a written research report.

 The following project examples are meant to provide ideas and guidelines.
 Students are free to develop their own topics, which may also include topics related to their thesis research or covered in CPSC 505 or other related courses.
 Any sharing of projects between courses should be clearly documented.
-Group projects are allowed, but in this case the report should also describe the specific work that each student contributed to the overall project.
+Group projects are allowed, but in this case the report should also briefly describe the specific work that each student contributed to the overall project.

 Recognition of UBC buildings